-This Resettlement Policy Framework (RPF) is prepared for the Andhra Pradesh Supply Septage Management Urban Water and Improvement Project(APUWSSMIP) to be funded by Asian Infrastructure Investment Bank (AIIB) in Andhra Pradesh, to be implemented by Government of Andhra Pradesh (GoAP) through concerned Departments/ Corporations.
-This RPF is drawn in accordance with The Right to Fair Compensation and Transparency in Land Acquisition and Rehabilitation and Resettlement Act, 2013 (RFCTLARAR Act 2013) and Andhra Pradesh Right to Fair Compensation and Transparency in Land Acquisition and Rehabilitation and Resettlement Rules, 2014 (APRFCTLARAR Rules 2014), and generally accepted practices and principles of resettlement and rehabilitation.
+This Resettlement Policy Framework (RPF) is prepared for the Karnataka Rural Water Supply Project(KRWSP) to be funded by Asian Infrastructure Investment Bank (AIIB) in Karnataka, to be implemented by Government of Karnataka (GoK) through concerned Rural Drinking Water and Sanitation Department (RDWSD).
+This RPF is drawn in accordance with the following acts, rules and policies, andgenerally accepted practices and principles of resettlement and rehabilitation.
 The framework has been developed based on the following policies/ legislations:

-- ➤ The Right to Fair Compensation and Transparency in Land Acquisition and Rehabilitation and Resettlement Act 2013 (RFCTLARAR Act 2013) - ➤ Andhra Pradesh Right to Fair Compensation and Transparency in Land Acquisition and Rehabilitation and Resettlement Rules, 2014 (APRFCTLARAR Rules 2014) - ➤ The Asian Infrastructure Investment Bank (AIIB)'s Environmental and Social Policy and Environmental and Social Standards (ESS), in particular, ESS 2 (Involuntary Resettlement) and ESS 3 (Indigenous Peoples)
+- ➤ The Right to Fair Compensation and Transparency in Land Acquisition and Rehabilitation and Resettlement Act 2013(RFCTLARAR Act 2013) - ➤ The Right to Fair Compensation and Transparency in Land Acquisition and Rehabilitation and Resettlement (Karnataka) Rules, 2015(RFCTLARAR(K) Rules 2015) - ➤ The Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement (Karnataka Amendment) Act, 2019 - ➤ The Asian Infrastructure Investment Bank (AIIB)'s Environmental and Social Policy and Environmental and Social Standards (ESS), in particular, ESS 2 (Involuntary Resettlement) and ESS 3 (Indigenous Peoples)

-This RPF will act as guide for mitigating the social impacts that would be triggered by the sub-projects under each of the projects to be taken by GoAP for Urban Water Supply and Septage Management improvement projects in ULBs with AIIB funding.
+This RPF will act as guide for mitigating the social impacts that would be triggered by the schemes under the project to be taken by GoK for KRWSP in the Mandya and Vijayapura districts with AIIB funding.